 Fundamentally, compression works best when the CPU time is available for compressing and uncompressing data.
-Thus, if your workload is I/O bound, rather than CPU-bound, you might find that compression can improve overall performance.
-When you test your application performance with different compression configurations, test on a platform similar to the planned configuration of the production system.
+Thus, if your workload is I/O bound, rather than CPU-bound, you may find that compression can improve overall performance.
+Therefore when you test your application performance with different compression configurations, it is important to test on a platform similar to the planned configuration of the production system.

-Configuration Characteristics and Compression
+3.3.1.4 Configuration Characteristics and Compression

 Reading and writing database pages from and to disk is the slowest aspect of system performance.
-Compression attempts to reduce I/O by using CPU time to compress and uncompress data, and is most effective when I/O is a relatively scarce resource compared to processor cycles.
+Therefore, compression attempts to reduce I/O by using CPU time to compress and uncompress data, and thus is most effective when I/O is a relatively scarce resource compared to processor cycles.

 This is often especially the case when running in a multi-user environment with fast, multi-core CPUs.
 When a page of a compressed table is in memory, InnoDB often uses an additional 16K in the buffer pool for an uncompressed copy of the page.
-The adaptive LRU algorithm in the InnoDB storage engine attempts to balance the use of memory between compressed and uncompressed pages to take into account whether the workload is running in an I/O-bound or CPU-bound manner.
-Still, a configuration with more memory dedicated to the InnoDB buffer pool tends to run better when using compressed tables than a configuration where memory is highly constrained.
+The adaptive LRU algorithm in the InnoDB Plugin attempts to balance the use of memory between compressed and uncompressed pages to take into account whether the workload is running in an I/O-bound or CPU-bound manner.
+Nevertheless, a configuration with more memory dedicated to the InnoDB buffer pool tends to run better when using compressed tables than a configuration where memory is highly constrained.

-Choosing the Compressed Page Size
+3.3.1.5 Choosing the Compressed Page Size

 The optimal setting of the compressed page size depends on the type and distribution of data that the table and its indexes contain.
-The compressed page size should always be bigger than the maximum record size, or operations may fail as noted in Compression of B-Tree Pages.
+The compressed page size should always be bigger than the maximum record size, or operations may fail as noted in the discussion of compression internals later in this section.